Code-Institute-Submissions/the_game/README.md

 My 2nd Landmark assignment with the code institute showcasing additional skills in JavaScript.

 I chose to design a game similar to the concept of the Game Top Trumps as it remains still popular since 1978.

-As a creative person I have also ways drawn doodles on paper during my thinking process and over time I have developed a very unique and comical style.
+As a creative person I have also always drawn doodles on paper during my thinking process and over since my early childhood I have developed a very unique and comical style over time therefore rather than use stock images I will rely on my own images like previous assignement.

 I started thinking of basing it on a Fantasy style element as a big fan of that genre.

-Studying my doodles, I noticed they all characters based around my great nephews’ key words from a nearly 3-year-old.
+Studying my doodles, I noticed they all characters based around my great nephews’ key words.
+He is a nearly 3-year-old.
+Who identifies himself as Catboy (I'm aware there is a Televison show he watches called Catboy but what he acts out is something co,mpletely different).
-Who identifies himself as Cat boy it with this I therefore have designed a comic book theme which is still very popular in 2020. today as it was 12 years ago with the release of films like Iron Man.
+It is with this I therefore have designed a comic book theme which is still very popular in 2020 since 2000's X-men and going forward with the current success of the Disney and Marvel franchise.

-I'd like to think the age group is 2 to 99 but assistance would be required and there is a level of educational value to the game comparing traits and second guessing the opponent’s cards as experienced players will be familiar with deduction.
+I'd like to think the age group this game would appeal to is ages 2 to 99.
+Adult supervision always would be required for the younger age group.
+I belive there is a level of educational value to the game comparing traits and second guessing the opponent’s cards as experienced players will be familiar with deduction and strategy.
+This is providing I can allow all 5 traits to be successfully executed.

 ### UX.